bodiam/intellij-bootstrap/README.md

 An IntelliJ plugin containing Bootstrap 3 live templates - lot's of live template!

-This plugin is based on [this plugin](https://github.com/JasonMortonNZ/bootstrap3-phpstorm-plugin) by [@JasonMortonNZ](https://twitter.com/jasonmortonnz), who did all of the hard work of creating the templates, I only made it work in IntelliJ.
+This plugin is based on [this plugin](https://github.com/JasonMortonNZ/bootstrap3-phpstorm-plugin) by [@JasonMortonNZ](https://twitter.com/jasonmortonnz), who did all of the hard work of creating the templates, I only made it work in IntelliJ 13.

 Feel free to let me know what else you want added via: